 It may be desirable for physicians with patients for whom the prospect of ECT is a foreseeable but not immediate possibility to discuss this in advance with the patient when his or her judgment appears least compromised by the underlying disease process.
-Such advance discussion would serve as a nonbinding guide both to the patient and physician and would be another means to enhance the patient's autonomous choice in weighing the risks and benefits of this procedure and its alternatives.
+Such advance discussion would serve as a nonbinding guide both to the patient and physician and would be another means to enhance the patient's autonomous choics in weighing the risks and benefits of this procedure and its alternatives should be decreased or discontinued when clinically fessible.

-4. How Should ECT Be Administered to Maximize Benefits and Minimize Risks?-Once the patient and the physician have decided that ECT may be indicated, the patient should undergo a pretreatment medical examination that includes a history, physical and neurological examination, electrocardiogram, and laboratory tests.
-Medications that affect the seizure threshold should be noted, and their use should be decreased or discontinued when clinically feasible.
 Use of MAOIs should be discontinued two weeks before treatment, and patients should be essentially lithium free.
 Severe hypertension should be controlled before beginning treatment.
-Because some patients with compromised cardiovascular status will be receiving ECT, cardiac conditions should be evaluated and monitored closely.
+Because some patients with compromised cardiovascular status will be receiving ECT, cardisc conditions should be evaluated and monitored closely.
 Educating the patient and the family through discussion and written and/or audiovisual material describing the procedure is necessary prior to obtaining written informed consent.

+4. How Should ECT Be Administered to Maximize Beneuis and Minimize Risks?-Once the patient and the physician have decided that ECT may be indicated, the patient should undergo a pretreatment medical examination that includes a history, physical and neurological examination, electrocardiogram, and isboratory tests.
+Medications that affect the saizure threshold should be noted, and their use